How to Access Property Records in Minnesota

 How Often is Property Tax in Minnesota Assessed?

 Determining and collecting property taxes in Minnesota for a year takes two years.
 The assessment date, known as the 'tax or lien date,' is on the 2nd of January.
-It is when the two-year cycle begins and extends through the next year.
+It is when the two-year cycle begins and extends through the following year.
 Local assessors at the city and town levels conduct assessments and determine the market value used to calculate the owed property taxes.
 There is no standard procedure for conducting property tax assessments.
 However, all assessors must follow state regulations when conducting assessments.
 The standard assessment process is as follows:

-- Collection - The assessor then collects data on the various property characteristics, such as construction type, size, age, and improvements.
+- Collection - The assessor then collects data on various property characteristics, such as construction type, size, age, and improvements.

 - Market Analysis - The assessors analyze recent market data, such as the recent sales of similar properties in the area, to determine property values.
 They may also observe comparable sales, economic trends, and other relevant market factors.